Books and Monographs

 Alliance politics is a regular headline grabber.
 When a possible military crisis with Russia, North Korea or China rears its head concerns are raised over the willingness of US allies to stand together.
 As rival powers have tightened their security cooperation, the United States has stepped up demands that its allies increase defence spending and contribute more to military operations in the Middle East and elsewhere.
 The prospect of former President Donald Trump unilaterally ending alliances alarmed long-standing partners even as NATO was welcoming new members into its ranks.

-This is the first book to explore fully the politics that shape these security arrangements - from their initial formation through the various challenges that test them and, sometimes, lead to their demise.
+This book is the first to explore fully the politics that shape these security arrangements - from their initial formation through the various challenges that test them and, sometimes, lead to their demise.
 Although military alliances today may seem uniquely hobbled by their internal difficulties, I argue that they are in fact prone to dysfunction by their very nature.

 HanulMPlus has translated the book into Korean.